 Future AI opportunities

 Although studies and reports of Australia’s current AI progress reveal its immaturity, the sector will start to gain momentum soon.
 This is evident in the fact that business executives recognize the growing importance of AI technology in the business environment.
 Recent reports show 79% of company executives acknowledge AI as being a critical component of business, especially within the next two years.
 This figure is promising for foreign businesses and investors because it highlights the fact that businesses in Australia will be looking to implement, improve, and increase AI technology and systems.

 Within the specific field of cybersecurity, Australia shows much potential within a short period of time.
 Experts predict that the country’s demand for cybersecurity professionals will reach a staggering 17,600 in the seven years.
 This figure represents only the positions necessary to ensure and maintain the nation’s cybersecurity needs.
 It does not factor in needs or openings within private companies.

 As a result, government spending on cybersecurity increased by 26% in recent years.
 With more support from the government, and the interest of private entities, foreign businesses and investors related to AI have a captive audience ready to spend on innovation and technology.

 Australia’s AI industry, although small now, shows great potential.
 Through increased government funding and attention and the experience and expertise of foreign companies and investors, Australia could experience rapid growth in AI adoption and innovation.

 If you are interested in learning more about the many opportunities for business and investment in Australia’s tech industry, reach out to Biz Latin Hub.
 Our team of experts can guide you and your business through the various legal, financial, and commercial representation obstacles companies face when entering foreign markets.
-Contact us at [email protected] to get the process started.
+Contact us now to get the process started.